Professional Figure Skating Competition Management & Digital Scoring

 Chinese pairs team Sui Wenjing and Han Cong achieved the pinnacle of their career by winning Olympic gold at Beijing 2022 after earning silver at PyeongChang 2018.
 Their partnership, spanning over a decade, produced some of pairs skating's most beautiful and technically demanding programs.
 They won two World Championship titles (2017, 2019) and are renowned for their extraordinary unison, breathtaking throw jumps, and emotional connection that transcends the ice.
 Their Beijing Olympic free skate, performed to "Bridge Over Troubled Water," is considered one of the greatest pairs performances in Olympic history.

 French ice dance team Gabriella Papadakis and Guillaume Cizeron revolutionized their discipline with unprecedented skating skill and artistic innovation.
-They won Olympic gold at Beijing 2022, five World Championship titles (2015, 2016, 2018, 2019, 2022), and repeatedly set world record scores that raised the bar for the entire discipline.
-Their skating is characterized by extraordinary edge quality, seamless transitions, and deeply musical programs that blur the line between sport and art.
-Papadakis and Cizeron's influence on ice dance has been transformative, demonstrating that technical excellence and artistic brilliance are not mutually exclusive.
+Together they won Olympic gold at Beijing 2022, five World Championship titles (2015, 2016, 2018, 2019, 2022), and repeatedly set world record scores that raised the bar for the entire discipline.
+Their skating was characterized by extraordinary edge quality, seamless transitions, and deeply musical programs that blurred the line between sport and art.
+The partnership ended in December 2024, after which Cizeron returned to competition with Laurence Fournier Beaudry, winning Olympic gold at Milan-Cortina 2026.
+Papadakis and Cizeron's influence on ice dance remains transformative, demonstrating that technical excellence and artistic brilliance are not mutually exclusive.

 Figure skating demands highly specialized equipment designed for precision, performance, and safety on ice.
 The quality and fit of equipment directly impact a skater's ability to execute technical elements, maintain proper posture, and avoid injury.
 From custom-fitted boots to meticulously sharpened blades, every piece of equipment plays a critical role in competitive figure skating.